APPRENTICE GUIDE

 Employer Responsibilities

-Providing time: Your employer must release you for the off-the-job training your apprenticeship requires, within paid working hours.
-This includes releasing you for college or training provider sessions, allowing time for directed study, and supporting learning activities on the employer premises.
+Providing time.
+Your employer must release you for the off-the-job training your apprenticeship requires, within paid working hours.
+That includes college or training-provider sessions, time for directed study, and support for learning activities on the employer premises.

-Supporting learning on site: Good employers go beyond the minimum requirement.
-They expose apprentices to a variety of work types, pair them with experienced electricians for mentoring, encourage attendance at manufacturer training events, and create a learning culture where asking questions and seeking feedback is normal and encouraged.
+Supporting learning on site.
+Good employers go beyond the minimum.
+They expose apprentices to a variety of work types, pair them with experienced electricians for mentoring, encourage attendance at manufacturer training events, and create a culture where asking questions and seeking feedback is normal.

-Monitoring and review: Your employer should participate in regular progress reviews with the training provider, discussing your off-the-job training hours, the quality of your learning, and any barriers to meeting the off-the-job requirement.
-If work pressures are preventing you from getting enough OTJ time, your employer and training provider should agree a plan to address this.
+Monitoring and review.
+Your employer should take part in regular progress reviews with the training provider, covering your off-the-job hours, the quality of your learning, and any barriers to meeting the requirement.
+If work pressures are preventing you from getting enough time, employer and provider should agree a plan to fix it.

-If your employer is not meeting their obligations: Talk to your training provider first.
-They have a contractual relationship with your employer and a responsibility to ensure the apprenticeship agreement is being followed.
-If the training provider cannot resolve the issue, contact the ESFA apprenticeship helpline or the National Apprenticeship Service for advice.
-Document specific instances where OTJ time was denied or pay was deducted for training days.
+If your employer is not meeting their obligations.
+Talk to your training provider first — they have a contractual relationship with your employer and a responsibility to ensure the apprenticeship agreement is followed.
+If the provider cannot resolve it, the Department for Education runs an apprenticeship helpline for apprentices in exactly this position.
+Document specific instances where off-the-job time was denied or pay was deducted for training days.

 11 · Apprentice Guide

-Automatic logging: Every minute you spend studying on Elec-Mate — courses, quizzes, flashcards, mock exams, BS 7671 run-through, EPA Simulator, AM2 Simulator — is automatically logged as off-the-job training time.
-No manual entry needed for on-platform activities.
+Automatic logging.
+Time you spend studying on Elec-Mate — courses, quizzes, flashcards, mock exams, BS 7671 content, the EPA Simulator and the AM2 Simulator — is tracked for you, with no manual entry for on-platform activity.

-Manual entries for off-platform activities: Add college days, toolbox talks, manufacturer training, shadowing sessions, industry visits, and directed study with a few taps.
-Each entry captures the date, duration, description, and activity category.
+Manual entries for everything else.
+Add college days, toolbox talks, manufacturer training, shadowing sessions, industry visits and directed study in a few taps.
+Each entry captures the date, duration, description and activity category.

-Compliance dashboard: See your total hours, percentage against your standard's fixed total, weekly average, and projected completion date at a glance.
-A traffic-light indicator shows green (on track), amber (slightly behind), or red (significantly behind).
-Weekly notifications remind you to log any unrecorded off-platform activities.
+Compliance forecast.
+See your total hours, percentage against your standard's fixed total, weekly average and projected position at gateway.
+A traffic-light indicator shows whether you are on track, slightly behind, or significantly behind.

 How to Work Out Your Off-the-Job Training Hours

-Use these steps to find your off-the-job training requirement — fixed hours for starts from August 2025, or the older 20% rule for earlier starts.
+Four steps to your off-the-job requirement — fixed hours for starts from August 2025, or the older 20% rule for earlier starts.

 1